AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 - Only ask for truly missing REQUIRED fields
 - If they say "just use the comment", respect that

+## Important: Natural Language to InfoEx Mapping

+The n8n agent uses natural language that users understand, while Claude converts to exact InfoEx codes:

+**Triggers:**
+- "Natural" → "Na"
+- "Skier accidental" → "Sa"
+- "Skier intentional" → "Ss"

+**Avalanche Types:**
+- "Storm Slab" → "STORM_SLAB"
+- "Wind Slab" → "WIND_SLAB"
+- "Persistent Slab" → "PERSISTENT_SLAB"

+**Avalanche Activity:**
+- "Yes" (new avalanches) → "New avalanches"
+- "No" (no new avalanches) → "No new avalanches"
+- "Minor sluffing only" → "Sluffing/Pinwheeling only"

+**Hazard Ratings:**
+- 1 or "Low" → Rating: 1
+- 2 or "Moderate" → Rating: 2
+- 3 or "Considerable" → Rating: 3
+- 4 or "High" → Rating: 4
+- 5 or "Extreme" → Rating: 5

 ## Example: Streamlined Interaction

 **User**: "I'd like to make an avalanche summary.
 We saw multiple loose wet avalanches on steep solar aspects below 2000m.
 Observed about 10% of terrain."